 Quick introduction.
 Mention your name, your style of music, and your influences.

 Move on to some background.
-Mention how long you’ve been playing, the bands you’ve played with, and a notable accomplishment or two.
+Mention how long you’ve been playing, the bands you’ve played with, and a notable accomplishment.

 End with what you’re doing currently.
-This could be touring, recording, writing, or a mention of your latest album.
+This could be playing shows, recording, writing, or a mention of your latest album.

-Your bio will differ if you’re a solo act, or writing for a band.
-Here are a few examples of each type to give you some inspiration:
+Here are a few examples of great musician bios to give you some inspiration:

 Now that you’re all done writing your musician bio, check your spelling.
 Then check it again.
 Be sure there are no errors or typos!